 Near the end of the summer, Oracle announced that it was making a “strategic decision to eliminate on-premise term licenses,” effective September 1, 2020.
-Oracle states this decision was influenced by the organization’s new focus on cloud and an increasing number of on-premise clients moving toward perpetual licenses.
+Oracle states this decision was influenced by the organization’s new focus on the cloud and an increasing number of on-premise clients moving toward perpetual licenses.
 This means that with a few exceptions, Oracle will no longer be offering on-premise term licenses.
 Perpetual licenses are not affected by this announcement, and existing customers paying support on their term licenses will remain supported through the end of their terms.

 So, let’s take a bit of a dive into what this really means for Oracle clients.

 Fact #1: This Won’t Impact Too Many Oracle Clients

 Oracle products are essentially business-critical; it’s rare for an organization to decide they’re only going to run one for five years or less.
 The majority of customers are already using perpetual licenses anyway.
 Typically, shorter terms are only used for short-term projects or migrations expected to take a year or less.
 In other words: unless you were part of a small minority of Oracle users, this news probably wasn’t earth-shattering for you.

 Also, if your organization is in the middle of an already negotiated term, you’re fine – just be sure to finish your project on time (or expect to negotiate with your Oracle rep for an upsell).

 As if Oracle agreements weren’t confusing enough, right?
 Oracle stated that this policy would be effective September 1 in its announcement and all related materials – only that’s not right.
 You can still buy a two-year perpetual license from Oracle for just about any product.